 This is a slightly different option, but works well for many couples nonetheless.
 This is where you would create a highlight reel or slideshow, of pictures/videos of the bride and groom.

 This can then be played during the wedding reception; either before or after dinner.
 Alternatively, you may even have a screen at the venue that you can keep this running throughout the reception.

 If you decide on a slideshow, look to include plenty of content on you as the couple, along with footage of some of the guests.

 Alternate Speech Giver(s)

-This can work for any particular speech, or for whomever does not want to give it.
+This can work for any particular speech, or for whoever does not want to give it.

 If you pursue this option, think about those individuals best for the role.
-Who is the most confident in front of a crowd?
+Who is the most confidence in front of a crowd?
 Does anyone have any public speaking experience?

 You can get them to say a quick few words, such as the “bride and groom want to thank you all for being here to celebrate their special day with them”, or something along those lines.